Theatre Practices, BA BA

 Entrance Auditions/Interviews & Admission

-Peck School of the Arts undergraduate and graduate programs may require additional steps to enter.
+Peck School of the Arts degree programs may require additional steps to enter.
 For most dance, music and theatre programs, applicants must first be accepted to UWM, apply to Peck School of the Arts and complete entrance requirements such as an audition and/or interview.

 Scholarships & Aid